Backstage Plugin Guide | PagerDuty

 PAGERDUTY_TOKEN='<TOKEN>' yarn dev

-This will add an Authorization header to all requests made to PagerDuty REST APIs.
+This adds an Authorization header to all requests made to PagerDuty REST APIs.

-To make the plugin visible on your Portal instance, you will need to install it first.
-The way this works in Portal is that it references the name of the plugin package, and Portal will manage it for you - it will install the latest version and refer to related plugins.
-Our main plugin is @pagerduty/backstage-plugin.
-By including this one, you will have @pagerduty/backstage-plugin-backend presented for installation too.
+To display the plugin on your Portal instance, you must install it.
+Portal references the name of the plugin package, and Portal manages it for you.
+It installs the latest version and refers to related plugins.
+The main plugin is @pagerduty/backstage-plugin.
+By including this plugin, @pagerduty/backstage-plugin-backend is also presented for installation.

 To install in Portal:

-6. To activate the backend module plugins, you need to navigate to the plugins being extended and activate them one by one:
+4. To activate the backend module plugins, navigate to each extended plugin and activate them:

-The PagerDuty plugin for Backstage is prepared for multi-account.
-If that’s how you want to operate, instead of filling the OAuth section, instead create new items in the Accounts section by clicking Add Items.
-This allows you to set up multiple client credentials for each of your accounts (you need to create an OAuth private application for each account).
-Be mindful that providing only one account makes it the default.
+The PagerDuty plugin for Backstage supports multiple accounts.
+To use multiple accounts, select Add Items in the Accounts section instead of completing the OAuth section.
+This allows you to set up unique client credentials for each account (you must create an OAuth private application for each account).
+Providing only one account designates it as the default.

 User Guide

-Go to your Backstage or Portal account to view the integrated PagerDuty experience.
-The integration is present as part of the PagerDuty page within your instance, as well as on a PagerDuty card on your services’ Backstage entity pages.
-You can click Create Incident to create a PagerDuty incident from your developer portal.
+Navigate to your Backstage or Portal account to view the integrated PagerDuty experience.
+The integration is available on the PagerDuty page within your instance and on a PagerDuty card on your services’ Backstage entity pages.
+Click Create Incident to create a PagerDuty incident from your developer portal.

 1. In PagerDuty, navigate to Integrations Developer Tools App Registration.

-2. To the right of the app that you’re using for the Backstage or Portal integration, click the overflow menu and select Delete.
-In the confirmation modal that appears, click Delete again to confirm.
+2. To the right of the app used for the Backstage or Portal integration, click the overflow menu and select Delete.
+In the confirmation modal, click Delete again to confirm.

 Get Help